web-dom/joss/README.md

 It's one of the most known structured formats out there and has very strong library support already.

-## JOSS does no preclude more performant binary interfaces when they are needed
+## JOSS does not preclude more performant binary interfaces when they are needed

 Let's face it, performance of interacting with operating system isn't always the most important aspect of our program.
 When it is though, JOSS does not limit the ability to use alternative performant interactions.
 Binary structures could be considered an overeager optimization.